LLeny/proton-drive-bridge/README.md

 > ⚠️ **IMPORTANT DISCLAIMER**: This is NOT an official Proton application.
 This is a third-party project not affiliated with or endorsed by Proton AG.
 Use this software at your own risk.
 The developers are not responsible for any data loss, security issues, or other problems that may arise from using this software.
 Always ensure you understand the security implications before entering your Proton credentials.

+---

+## FTP Client Recommendations

+For best results:
+- **Use only one thread** in your FTP client (disable parallel transfers).
+- **Set the command timeout** to a sufficiently long period to avoid disconnects during large operations.

 ## Features

 - Secure access to Proton Drive via HTTPS